zen0bit/awesome-stars/topics.md

 - [Security-Onion-Solutions/securityonion](https://github.com/Security-Onion-Solutions/securityonion) - Security Onion is a free and open platform for threat hunting, enterprise security monitoring, and log management.
 It includes our own interfaces for alerting, dashboards, hunting, PCAP, detections, a
 - [AdnanHodzic/auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq) - Automatic CPU speed & power optimizer for Linux
 - [flightlessmango/MangoHud](https://github.com/flightlessmango/MangoHud) - A Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.
-Discord: https://discordapp.com/invite/Gj5YmBb

 ## music